-MICROLATCH SECONDARY PATENTS TAKE SHAPE
+MICROLATCH ADDITIONAL PATENTS TAKE SHAPE

 Chris Burke invented mobile biometrics and created many patents under the category with total belief the market would need to move in this commercial direction.
 Mobile biometrics assures User privacy, removes payment infrastructure modifications and biometrically secures the transaction.